It doesn’t matter when you go to Las Vegas. There is always something extraordinary to do.

 You can show up with no itinerary and the city will have everything ready for you.
 Between the array of shows, exquisite cuisines, breathtaking landscapes, and eccentric people Las Vegas is a wonder of fun.
 We showed up in for a weekend of adventure and left with more stories than we could remember.

-It was no longer than 45 minutes before the captain announced our decent into Las Vegas.
+It was no longer than 45 minutes before the captain announced our descent into Las Vegas.

 The Strip came into view and we could see the Eiffel Tower, Statue of Liberty and larger-than-life hotels.
 Before we knew it, we were off the plane, luggage in hand, walking the Miracle Mile Shops in Planet Hollywood Las Vegas.
 There was everything you could imagine, from specialty food and jewelry, to art and clothing.